-In respect of the Artificial Transactions alleged by the SFC in the Petition, the management performed assessment to identify any financial impact on the consolidated financial statements of the Group.
-Since all the balances related to the Artificial Transactions were settled before the end of 2018, the management concluded that there is no financial effect on the consolidated financial statements of the Group for the years ended 31 December 2021 and 2020.
+In respect of the Artificial Transactions alleged by the SFC in the Petition, the management performed an assessment to identify any financial impact on the consolidated financial statements of the Group.
+Since all the balances related to the Artificial Transactions were settled before the end of 2018, the management concluded that there is no financial effect on the consolidated financial statements of the Group for the years ended 31 December 2022 and 2021.

-As at 31 December 2021, the Group held 25% (31 December 2020: 50%) equity interest in Saike International, and the fair value of the Group's interest in Saike International is approximately HK\$53,816,000 (31 December 2020: carrying amount approximately HK\$102,958,000) which has been classified as an equity instrument at fair value through other comprehensive income ("FVTOCI") after the partial disposal of the Group's 25% equity interest in Saike International on 10 February 2021 and loss of significant influence on 1 March 2021.
-The Group had no power to appoint any director to the board of directors of Saike International since 1 March 2021 (see notes 19(iv) and 20(b) to the consolidated financial statements for details).
+The investment has been classified as an equity instrument at fair value through other comprehensive income ("FVTOCI") after the partial disposal of the Group's 25% equity interest in Saike International on 10 February 2021 and loss of significant influence on Saike International on 1 March 2021.
+The Group had no power to appoint any director to the board of directors of Saike International since 1 March 2021 (see notes 19(ii) and 20(a) to the consolidated financial statements for details).
+During the year ended 31 December 2022, all the Group's shares of Saike International were disposed of.
+After the disposal, the Group did not hold any interest in Saike International (31 December 2021: the Group held 25% equity interest in Saike International, and the fair value of the Group's interest in Saike International is approximately HK\$53,816,000).

 During the year ended 31 December 2021, all the Group's shares of WinHealth International were disposed of.
-After the disposal, the Group did not hold any interest in WinHealth International (31 December 2020: 8.11% equity interest in WinHealth International with fair value of approximately HK\$74,468,000), which had been classified as an equity instrument at FVTOCI after the loss of significant influence through dilution of voting rights as a result of the allotment and issue of new shares of WinHealth International to third parties during the year ended 31 December 2018 (see note 19(iii) to the consolidated financial statements for the year ended 31 December 2021 for details).
+After the disposal, the Group did not hold any interest in WinHealth International, which had been classified as an equity instrument at FVTOCI after the loss of significant influence through dilution of voting rights as a result of the allotment and issue of new shares of WinHealth International to third parties during the year ended 31 December 2018.